mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
 "Distilling the knowledge in a neural network." arXiv preprint arXiv:1503.02531 (2015).
   - Knowledge distillation
+  - Distillation and the effect of temperature.
+    - section 2 and 2.1 are important
   - Training small network to mimic the large network.
   - Train small network to learn the features and logits of the large network.
   - Softmax, temperature and the MSE with the prediction